Check your right to cancel

 You give this code to the new provider to make the switch but most companies require a month’s notice.

-You don’t have to give a reason for cancelling the phone service.
-However, you waive your distance selling cancellation rights if you ask for the mobile phone service to start immediately.
+You don’t have to give a reason for cancelling the phone service and should be refunded.
+However, you must pay for the value of the service that is provided up to the point you cancel.

 If you buy your mobile phone or enter into a phone contract in a high street shop, then you don’t automatically have any cancellation rights if there isn’t a problem with the handset or the service.

-But, some mobile shops do have generous returns policies so read he shop’s policy before buying.
+But, some mobile shops do have generous returns policies so read the shop’s policy before buying.